uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * If multiple features are selected, the user will be prevented from drawing.

+* `drawEllipseByBoundingBox`: user can draw a new ellipse shape `Polygon` feature by clicking two corners of bounding box.

+  * The center of ellipse will be center of two corners of bounding box.

+  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

+  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose two opposing corners are the original point and the position clicked.

+  * If a `LineString` feature is selected, the user will be prevented from drawing a rectangle.

+  * If multiple features are selected, the user will be prevented from drawing.

 #### `selectedFeaturesIndexes` (Array, optional)

 * Default: `[]`